Code-Institute-Submissions/giacoren6-battleship8040/README.md

 ## Deployment
 - This project was deployed using Code Institute's mock terminal for Heroku.
 - Steps for deployment:
---  Fork or clone this repository
+-  Fork or clone this repository
---  Create a new Heroku app
+-  Create a new Heroku app
---  Set the buildbacks to Python and Nodes in that order -- Link the Heroku app to the repository o Click on Deploy
+-  Set the buildbacks to Python and Nodes in that order
+-  ink the Heroku app to the repository o Click on Deploy
 ## Credits
 - Code Institute for the deployment terminal